tonytcb/simple-vwap-calculation-engine/README.md

 ## How to run

-With docker you can run `make docker-run`.
+With docker you can start the application running `make docker-run` or use `make run`.

-With go installed in your local environment: `go run .`

-_MAX_TRADINGS is equals to 200 as default value._

-To run all test you can run `make docker-tests` or `make tests`.
+To run all tests you can run `make docker-tests` or `make tests`.